cjdbarlow/Part-One/circle-system.md

 * A Y-piece, connecting the circuit to the patient
 * Expiratory and inspiratory valves, ensuring unidirectional flow
 * A means of generating pressure
-In most systems this consists of both a ventilator and a resevoir bag with APL valve attached, with a bag/vent switch to swap between circuits.
+In most systems this consists of both a ventilator and a reservoir bag with APL valve attached, with a bag/vent switch to swap between circuits.
     * These are typically placed on the expiratory limb so that gas can be removed via scavenging prior to passage through soda lime
     This reduces soda lime consumption, as some CO<sub>2</sub> will be scavenged.
 * Soda lime